CapgeminiNorway/AgileArchitect/manuscript/ideas/README.md

-## This folder is a placehiolder for idease
+## This folder is a placeholder for idease

+Share your ideas here